metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 - `exactreply` (List of String)
 - `icon` (String) Icon for overwriting default icon on the dashboard
 - `labels` (Map of String) Labels for the check
-- `metrics` (Attributes List) Metrics to expose from check.https://canarychecker.io/concepts/metrics-exporter (see [below for nested schema](#nestedatt--spec--dns--metrics))
+- `metrics` (Attributes List) Metrics to expose from check. https://canarychecker.io/concepts/metrics-exporter (see [below for nested schema](#nestedatt--spec--dns--metrics))
 - `minrecords` (Number)
 - `namespace` (String) Namespace to insert the check into, if different to the namespace the canary is defined, e.g.
 - `port` (Number)
 - `query` (String)
 - `querytype` (String)
-- `relationships` (Attributes) Relationships defines a way to link the check results to components and configsusing lookup expressions. (see [below for nested schema](#nestedatt--spec--dns--relationships))
+- `relationships` (Attributes) Relationships defines a way to link the check results to components and configs using lookup expressions. (see [below for nested schema](#nestedatt--spec--dns--relationships))
 - `server` (String)
 - `threshold_millis` (Number)
 - `timeout` (Number)